toozej/spottyrecommendations/README.md

-# batch add top 5 songs of artists to one playlist #
+# batch add top 5 songs of artists to selected playlist
 ## discover new artists by seeing if you like their top songs ##

 1. read in list of artists names